EVORA-project/evora-ontology/models/docs/Service.md

 slot_usage:
   modelSpecies:
     name: modelSpecies
-    description: The species of the infected organism in the experiment
+    description: The species of the infected organism in the experiment.
     title: model species
     domain_of:
     - Service